Every now and then we see news reports about ordinary people doing heroic things.

 Here are just a few recent examples that come to mind:

-- A seriously wounded soldier runs into the path of heavy enemy fire to rescue a wounded comrade.
+- In the heat of a fire-fight, a wounded soldier runs into the path of heavy enemy fire to rescue a wounded comrade.

 - A police officer rushes towards a flaming vehicle and pulls an unconscious accident victim to safety right before her car explodes into pieces.

 - A jogger jumps into a raging flooded river and rescues a child who is holding on to a bush for dear life.